jekyll/jekyll/docs/_docs/permalinks.md

         <p><code>w_year</code></p>
       </td>
       <td>
-        <p>Week year which may differ from the month year for up to three days at the start of Janaury and end of December</p>
+        <p>Week year which may differ from the month year for up to three days at the start of January and end of December</p>
       </td>
     </tr>
     <tr>